How Long Do Children's Orthotics Last?

 Check your child's orthotics regularly for these warning signs:

-• Return of original symptoms.
-This is the most important signal.
-If the pain, gait issues, fatigue, or instability that the orthotic was prescribed to address begin returning, the device is likely no longer providing adequate correction.
+- Return of original symptoms.
+This is the most important one.
+If the pain, gait issues, fatigue, or instability that the orthotic was prescribed to address start coming back, the device is likely no longer providing adequate correction.

 How Do You Get NHS Replacement Children's Orthotics?

-If your child's orthotics were provided through the NHS, you do not need a new GP referral to get replacements.
-The original referral places your child in the orthotics department's system, and you can contact the department directly to request a review.
+If your child's orthotics were provided through the NHS, you don't need a new GP referral to get replacements.
+The original referral keeps your child in the orthotics department's system, and you can contact the department directly to request a review.

-Do not wait until the device has completely failed or been outgrown to the point of uselessness.
-Contact the department proactively when you notice the warning signs listed above.
-Early contact means your child spends less time in a failing device, and it gives the department time to schedule an appointment and produce a new device.
+Don't wait until the device has completely failed or been outgrown to the point of uselessness.
+Contact the department proactively when you notice the warning signs above.
+Early contact means your child spends less time in a failing device, and it gives the department time to schedule an appointment and produce a new one.

 Waiting times for NHS orthotics vary by region and can be several weeks or months.
 The sooner you make contact, the shorter the gap between the old device failing and the new one arriving.